vsevolodiakovlev/toysimlm/README.md

 [Usage](#to-use-the-module) | [Examples](#other-examples) | [Codebook](#codebook) | [References](#references)

 This module implements a simple microsimulation of labour mismatch based on a static version of the two-sided matching model developed by Zinn et al. (2012).
-The purpose of the simulation is to produce matching outcomes of a labour market populated by a set of workers and a set of jobs with pre-defined characteristics and compute the output of various mismatch measure.
-This can then be analysed to gain a deeper understandin of the construct of the mismatch measures.
+The purpose of the simulation is to produce matching outcomes of a labour market populated by a set of workers and a set of jobs with pre-defined characteristics and compute the output of various mismatch measures.
+This can then be analysed to gain a deeper understanding of the construct of the mismatch measures.
 For the description of the economic model, available mismatch measures and a demonstration, please see the [slides](./toysimlm_slides.pdf).

-Avaialbe mismatch measures:
+Available mismatch measures:
 - Realised Matches (RM)
 - Indirect Self-Assessment (ISA)
 - Pellizzari and Fichen (2017) (PF)

-*Please note that this microsimulation is based on a stylized **(toy)** model and should be taken as more of a methodological experiment and illustration than a inference tool.*
+*Please note that this microsimulation is based on a stylized **(toy)** model and should be taken as more of a methodological experiment and illustration than an inference tool.*

-*Any suggestion regarding either the code or economic model are most welcome!*
+*Any suggestions regarding either the code or economic model are most welcome!*

 ## To use the module

-1. Create a new direcory where you want the simulation output files to be generated and make it your working directory
+1. Create a new directory where you want the simulation output files to be generated and make it your working directory
 2. Clone the repository to that directory
 3. Make sure ``pandas`` package is installed
 4. Import the module: